 Authorization for Use of Photography and Video: JAX Cooking Studio takes videos and photographs during its cooking classes.
 These may be used to promote JAX Cooking Studio’s business, products and/or services, including but not limited to for advertising, publication, or any other lawful purposes without restriction as to frequency, duration of usage, and without compensation.
 Please notify Terri Davlantes, Owner, of JAX Cooking Studio, if you have concerns or objections to the use of such video or photos.

-Pre-screening Staff and Children: Temperature checks using an infrared thermometer will be taken on all staff and children prior to them entering the cooking studio each day.
-Any person with a temperature of 100.3 degrees or higher will not be admitted to the studio and may not return until fever-free for 72 hours.
 Any child who displays other visible symptoms of illness will not be permitted to attend that day.
 This includes but is not limited to cough, shortness of breath, chills, muscle pain, headache, sore throat, or new loss of taste or smell.
 We ask that you err on the side of caution and keep your child home if he or she is exhibiting any of symptoms of illness.
-Children must be fever-free without the use of fever-reducing medication.
+Children must be fever-free without the use of fever-reducing medication for twenty-four hours before the class.

-Children Becoming Ill at Camp: If a child begins to display symptoms of illness once at camp, that child will be isolated in a separate room attended by a JAX Cooking Studio staff member.
+Children Becoming Ill at Camp: If a child begins to display symptoms of illness once in class, that child will be isolated in a separate room attended by a JAX Cooking Studio staff member.
 The parent will be required to pick up the ill child within thirty minutes of being notified by JAX Cooking Studio that the child is ill.

 Hand-washing: Hand-washing sinks are spaced throughout the cooking studio.
 Children will be taught the proper way to wash their hands and turn off the faucet.
-They will be prompted by the chefs many times throughout the camp session to wash their hands, including at a minimum when first entering cooking studio, after touching anything others may have touched, before eating, and after using the bathroom.
-We also have multiple bottles of hand sanitizer available for use around the studio.
+They will be prompted by the chefs many times throughout the class session to wash their hands, including at a minimum when first entering cooking studio, after touching anything others may have touched, before eating, and after using the bathroom.

 SAFETY RULES FOR THE STUDIO